The weather outside is getting frightful!

 Wiping their paws is not just about keeping your house clean from a snowy mess.
 People use all kinds of chemicals in the winter to de-ice surfaces, and when you take a walk with your dog, their feet drink those in like a frat boy on pledge week.
 When you get home, make sure you wipe those feet clean before your dog tries to!
 Also, while you are checking out their paws, examine the pads for potential injuries.
 Ice is unkind to exposed skin!

 Be Kind, De-Ice Right

 Many of the deicers on the market are toxic to pets.
-So, when you’re looking into purchasing those ice melting tools, make sure you buy ones that are pet safe.
+So, when you’re looking into purchasing those ice-melting tools, make sure you buy pet-safe ones.
 Be very careful with all antifreeze products, especially when your pets are around!
 The following article covers a lot of ice melts and their risk to pets.
 Feel free to check it out here.

 Sometimes not even a fur coat is enough to stay warm; that windchill is truly brutal.
 If your pet is okay with it, consider sweaters and boots for your dog when you go for walks.
 The booties can help protect from chemicals and salt on the sidewalks, and a jacket can help your dogs stay warm and dry.

 Small animals (especially cats) will often hide inside cars or in wheel wells to sleep when it’s cold.
 Before you start your car and drive off, make some noise.
 Either bang on the hood of your car or honk the horn.
 That will wake them up and let them get out before any harm comes to them.